jmarca/trb_presentation/present.md

 * One file per loop detector per year
 * Append to file as data arrives
 * Easy to organize and distribute

+# Flat files are:

 * Good for data cleaning, stats generation, imputation of missing data, etc
 * Fine for single user
     * Consistent
     * Available
-   * not performant
+* Not *performant*

 # Is performant a word?

-# Problems with flat files
+# Flat files can lead to trouble

-* Not fine for multiuser (race conditions, version problems, etc)
+* Not fine for multiuser
+    * race conditions,
+    * version problems,
+    * etc
 * Difficult to query

-* "What is the 52 week running average of volume and occupancy for detector 120010 from 8:00AM to 8:05AM on Tuesdays?"
+> "What was the volume and occupancy like last Monday?"

+# Use a database

+# But there is the CAP theorem

+* Consistency
+* Availability
+* Performance

+> _**Choose any two**_

 # CouchDB

+* Chooses **A**vailability, **P**erformance
 * Document model, not schema based

-* Chooses *A*vailability, *P*erformance
-* "Eventually Consistent"
+> "Eventually Consistent"

 # Consistency isn't that big a deal for traffic data

 * Events are observed by one or more sensors
 * Sensors write their observations

+# Events vs Observations

 * The *observations* don't change
 * The interpretation of the *event* might change
-* but a consistent interpretation isn't mission critical
+* But a consistent interpretation isn't mission critical

+# Bonus: CouchDB has master-master replication

+# Replication is super awesome and a massive *change*

+# New data collection architecture

+* One DB at each detector
+* Central database replicates all detector databases
+* Global queries can go to central DB
+* Local queries can go directly to detector DBs
+* A traveler can replicate only the traffic DBs along common routes

 # All replicating databases will be eventually consistent